-We’re here to help lesbians, bisexual, queer and same sex attracted women take control of their health.
+We’re here to help lesbians, bisexual, queer and same sex attracted women (including trans and intersex women) take control of their health.

 We provide information on relevant health issues, and we offer a range of specific and general services delivered by caring people who genuinely understand the health issues affecting lesbians and same sex attracted women.